m0nkeyplay/TenableIO/README.md

 ## Scripts and what they do

+> owners3.py

 **Scan Owners:**
 There is a nasty bug in IO where if a user is deleted, all of their scans go poof!
 While this is being worked on getting a list of who owns a scan can help move things around since the GUI doesn't provide an easy way to batch see this.

-> owners3.py

 *usage* `python3 owners3.py`

 ----

-**Searching and Exporting Scan Results**
+> ioSearchScansQueue3.py

-Search for one or a list of plugins/hostnames/cves in a scan or multiple scans and then download them.
-This one came about because people needed specific plugin/hostname info on a large scale, quickly.
+**Search for one or a list of plugins/hostnames/risk factors/compliance checks in a scan or multiple scans and then download them.**  This one came about because people needed specific plugin/hostname info on a large scale, quickly.
 More query options will be coming soon.
 While ioExportQueue26.py and ioExportScanQueue3.py are good to queue up for a nighltly download - this is geared more to a fire drill.
+When done, download the results with the script below.

-Query filters are currently pluginid, pluginname, cve and hostname.
+Query filters are listed below.
 Add as needed in a dictionary in the script.

-> ioSearchScansQueue3.py
+1. pluginid
+2. pluginname
+3. hostname
+4. riskfactor
+5. compliancecheck

 *usage* `python3 ioSearchScansQueue3 -scan ScanNametoSearch -o nessus|csv -q filterQuery -d datapoint | -f /path/to/file`